 We require a letter of recommendation from a teacher and/or a college counselor.
 Though not required, you may also submit one additional reference from an athletic coach, scout leader, community service coordinator, or work supervisor.

-We accept both the ACT and the SAT, and take the best sub-scores to compile a composite score.
+We accept both the ACT (Code: 1054) and the SAT (Code 1392), and take the best sub-scores to compile a composite score.
 You may choose not to submit your scores as part of our test-optional admissions policy.
 If you make use of this opportunity, you must have a personal interview with an admission counselor.
-This can be done via phone or in person and you should take the initiative to set-up this interview as soon as possible.
-International students are required to submit ACT, SAT, TOEFL or IELTS scores.
-Homeschool students are required to submit standardized test scores.
+This can be done via phone or in-person and you should take the initiative to set-up this interview as soon as possible.
+International students are required to submit ACT, SAT, TOEFL, or IELTS scores.
 Students who ultimately enroll at the College will be asked to submit test scores for advising and College research.